GeekZoneHQ/web/readme.md

 python manage.py tailwind build
 ```

-This will generate a "production build" of `styles.css`, trimming the file down significantly, to only the styles that are actually being used.
+This will generate a "production build" of `styles.css`, trimming the file down significantly to only the styles that are actually being used.

 ### Suggested tools